 I have the honor to speak on behalf of the European Union and its Member States.

-The Candidate Countries, the Republic of North Macedonia, Montenegro, and Albania, as well as Ukraine, the Republic of Moldova, and Georgia, align themselves with this statement.
+The Candidate Countries Montenegro*and Albania*, the country of the Stabilisation and Association Process and potential candidate Bosnia and Herzegovina, as well as the Republic of Moldova, align themselves with this statement.

-The Member States of the European Union have abstained in the vote on Resolution A/C.2/74/L.26/Rev.1 entitled “Globalization and interdependence: Role of the United Nations in promoting development in the context of globalization and interdependence”.
+The Member States of the European Union have abstained on the vote on Resolution A/C2/74/L.47/Rev.1 entitled “Harmony with Nature”.

-As we further aim for a revitalized and modernized Second Committee, we regret to see that this resolution invites the President of the General Assembly to consider convening a High Level meeting.
-The EU and its Member States value the United Nations as a forum for stakeholders to discuss the most pressing global issues.
-In the spirit of revitalization, we urge the G77 and China to reconsider the relevance of such meetings.
-We welcome any future cooperation in this regard.
+As we further aim for a revitalized and modernized Second Committee, we regret to see that this resolution requests the President of the General Assembly to convene a meeting on the occasion of Commemoration of Mother Earth Day.
+The EU and its Member States value the United Nations as a forum which allows stakeholders to discuss the most pressing issues.
+In the spirit of revitalization, we would urge the G77 and China to consider the relevance of such meetings.
+We will welcome any future cooperation in this regard.